floweredscarf/su25/about.md

 be considered for an incomplete grade.
 Per university policy, you will **not** be able to request for an incomplete on assignments that were involved in academic misconduct.
 For more information, please email the instructors.

 There are a total of 21 graded lab exercises, each worth 2 points.
-Thus, while the total point value for labs is 48 points, lab grades are capped at 40 points.
-This means that **you can miss up to 1 lab without penalty**.
+Thus, while the total point value for labs is 42 points, lab grades are capped at 40 points.
+This means that **you can miss up to 1 lab without penalty** if you get a full score on every other lab.
+It also means that you can get full credit for labs in this class if you do not get a full score on every lab assignment.
 In other words, getting more than 40 points on lab is equivalent to getting 40 points for your lab score.

 For the theoretical lab sections, you will need to attend 5 out of the total 6 in order to recieve full attendance credit.
+Each attendance is worth 3 points, with a point cap of 15 points.

 ### Late Policy